89Q12/M3E5/README.md

 # Critical bugs

   - Deletes sometime the error message when a command rasied multiple errors
+  - maybe some bugs in the music cog
   - Not well documented

 # Install instructions